 Create your survey

-Here are some of the best questions for a teacher survey about administrative support, plus tips on the most effective ways to create them.
-If you want to build a survey like this fast, you can generate one with Specific in seconds—no technical skills needed.
+Here are some of the best questions for a teacher survey about administrative support—and some sharp tips on how to create them.
+If you want to build your survey in seconds, you can generate it instantly using Specific.

-Best open-ended questions for a teacher survey about administrative support
+Best open-ended questions for teacher survey about administrative support

-3. Can you share a recent example where you felt well-supported (or unsupported) by administration?
+3. Can you share a recent experience—positive or negative—where you felt supported (or unsupported) by the administration?

-6. If you could change one aspect of administrative support at your school, what would it be?
+5. If you could change one thing about administrative processes, what would it be?

 Best single-select multiple-choice questions for teacher survey about administrative support

-Question: How satisfied are you with the level of support provided by your school administration?
+Question: How satisfied are you with the current level of support from administration?

 • Very satisfied